felipenmartins/Robotics-Simulation-Labs/Lab9/ReadMe.md

 ## Tasks

 We will start with a line-following algorithm on the same world provided in the ZIP file of Lab 8 (see above).
-Contrary to Lab 8, the main tasks are not going to use an external microcontroller.
+Contrary to Lab 8, we are not going to use an external microcontroller.

 Follow the steps below to prepare your environment:

-1. If you haven't done so, go back to [Lab 8](../Lab8/ReadMe.md) and follow steps 1-3 to install the world shown in Figure 1.
+1. If you haven't done so, go back to [Lab 8](../Lab8/ReadMe.md) and follow steps 1-3 to install the world shown in Figure 2.

 2. After that, **create a new Python controller** for the robot, and **copy the code** from [`line_following_behavior.py`](../Lab2/line_following_behavior.py) to it. **Save the controller** file (use the save button on top of the code).

 3. **Run the Webots simulation** and verify that the robot follows the line.
 The code from `line_following_behavior.py` is the solution of Lab 2, which was designed to follow a line with no intersections or sharp curves.
 It is expected that the robot will drift off the line at corners.

 Now, you are going to modify the given code.
 The approach proposed here is to create 2 new behaviors (`turn_90_deg_left` and `turn_90_deg_right`) to turn the robot left or right at crossings.
-Then, when the path is planned by Dijkstra, you will be able to select between `follow-line` and those new behavios and to make the robot follow the path.
+Then, when the path is planned by Dijkstra, you will be able to select between `follow-line` and those new behavios and to make the robot follow it.

 4. For the above strategy to work, your robot must be able to detect line crossings. **Create a function to detect line-crossings** while following the line.
 Test how the ground sensors behave when the robot is at crossings to define this function.